gootik/rediz/README.md

 * Faster decoding
 * Multi/Exec commands
 * Tests
+* Redis AUTH on connection
+* Run SELECT DB command on connection

 ## Why
 To get familiar with Shackle by doing a simple/small project.